 The print name cell always holds a string, and cannot be changed.
-The other three cells can be set individually to any specified Lisp object.
+Each of the other three cells can be set to any Lisp object.

-The value cell holds the symbol’s value as a variable
+The value cell holds a symbol’s value as a variable, which is what

 special symbols have values that cannot be changed; these include

 ‘:’ (those are called keywords).
 See Constant Variables.

-(see Functions) or a macro (see Macros), as that is what the
+hold a function (see Functions) or a macro (see Macros).